emystein/django-cruds-adminlte-custom-view-example/README.md

 Model
 -----
 The model for this app consist in Department, KnowledgeBase and Question.

-KnowledgeBase belongs to a Department and contains many Questions.
+A KnowledgeBase belongs to a Department and may contain many related Questions.

 Custom view